Marrow. By darlene anita scott. University Press of Kentucky, 2022.

 The poet complicates popular conceptions of Jonestown by juxtaposing the horror against its nobility. scott sees not only the tragedy, but also the richness, fruitfulness, and depth of human experience evident there—and everywhere, for that matter.
 In other words, she gets at the marrow of her subject.
 This is what makes darlene anita scott’s book a landmark in the literature of Jonestown.

-(Editor’s note: Rebecca Moore is Professor Emerita of Religious Studies at San Diego State University.
-She has written and published extensively on Peoples Temple and Jonestown.
+(Editor’s note: Rebecca Moore is Professor Emerita of Religious Studies at San Diego State University, and has written and published extensively on Peoples Temple and Jonestown.
 Rebecca is also the co-manager of this website.
-Her collection of articles on this site may be found here.
+Her other articles in this edition of the jonestown report are Dr. Hardat Sukhdeo: The Man Who Knew Too Little, Godwin’s Law and Jones’ Corollary, and The Cult of Jim Jones.
+She is also the author of remembrances for longtime Temple scholar Mary Sawyer and for clinical professor of psychology Chris Hatcher.
+Her full collection of articles on this site may be found here.
 She may be reached at firstname.lastname@example.org.)